fitzgen/rust-conf-2019/slides.md

 ???

-* what I really liked about pottery:
-    * every facet of it has so much depth you could spend a lifetime exploring it
+* every facet has so much depth
-        * if you love throwing on the wheel, you can perfect throwing long, skinny, fragile vases
+    * love throwing? --> long/skinny/fragile vases
-        * or you can make your own glazes from scratch, like what was done with this image
+    * or make glaze from scratch, like this image

 ---